Welcome, The One Mission Day Camp Counselors!

 The One Mission Day Camp is located on a small field of Dana Hall School campus (45 Dana Road, Wellesley MA).

-Arrival is 9:00AM every day, and dismissal is at 5:30PM every day, with the exception of July 4th. on July 4th, we will be hosting a Family Fun Day at Hale Education.
+Arrival is 9:00AM every day, and dismissal is at 5:30PM every day, with the exception of July 3rd. on July 3rd, we will be hosting a Family Fun Day at Hale Education.
 Volunteers are expected to be there from 10:00AM - 2:30PM.

 Theme Days

 Theme days are a wonderful way to get into the camp spirit!
-This year, the theme of the week is DECADES!
+This year, the theme of the week is BOOKS!
 Some of our counselors go all out dressing up for our theme days, and we coordinate games and crafts throughout the week to go along with our theme days.
 Counselors are encouraged to coordinate their outfits to fit the theme days.
 This could be as simple as wearing a themed t-shirt that you already have in your closet.
 The more excitement we show the campers, the better!

 **While costumes are strongly encouraged, please note that there is no need to go out and spend money on these themes.
 Some of the best costumes are handmade!**

-2025 The One Mission Day Camp Theme Days
+2026 The One Mission Day Camp Theme Days

 Packing List